Kuuuube/jp_number_converter/README.md

 # JP Number Converter

-Allows converting single arabic numerals to japanese numerals, generating lists of japanese numerals from a range, and generating random japanese numerals to guess.
+Allows converting single arabic numerals to Japanese numerals, generating lists of Japanese numerals from a range, and generating random Japanese numerals to guess.

 ## Usage